tobbelobb/hp-mark/README.md

  camera localization, pose estimation, motion tracking, optical sensors, vision-based registration, marker-based tracking techniques, fiducial marker localization

 # Challenges
- - The cameras' positions, or at least distance from the origin, must be measured
+ - The cameras' positions, or at least distance from the origin, must be known
+   * It can be hand measured.
+This is laborious but safe
+   * It can also be estimated from images of known patterns.
+The results' accuracy will be limited by errors in the markers and errors in the camera calibration values.
  - We must compensate for optical distortion
  - We might need to control the image processor (to compensate distortion predictably, or for other tasks).
 An image processor can do [lots of things](https://webpages.uncc.edu/jfan/isp.pdf).
 But the Raspberry pi 4 and libcamera gives us the perfect tools for the job:
    * [raspberrypi.org page about libcamera](https://www.raspberrypi.org/documentation/linux/software/libcamera/)
    * [libcamera's own home page](http://www.libcamera.org/)
    * [Blog post announcing libcamera](https://www.raspberrypi.org/blog/an-open-source-camera-stack-for-raspberry-pi-using-libcamera/)
  - We must place markers both on the effector (on-board) and on the build plate (off-board)
  - Off-board markers must define the global coordinate system.
 This breaks the Hangprinter's old system where the A-anchor defines the y-axis, and that the D-anchor defines the z-axis.
-So all anchor positions must be described with three (possibly non-zero) coordinates
+So all anchor positions must be described with three (possibly non-zero) coordinates (edit 20 Oct 2020: I'm not sure that we should use off-board markers anymore.)

 # Opportunities & Smaller Use Cases
  - Could spherical 3d fiducials simplify the image analysis?
 Their radius in pixels should translate directly to a depth.
 Its the simplest shape to reason about anyways.
 I should find some first principles based on spherical fiducials.
+ - After we've found 3 or more points individually, then we need to solve the perspective-n-point (PnP) problem.
+   There's an interesting solver on its way into OpenCV that seems very good: [Added SQPnP algorithm to SolvePnP (2020)](https://github.com/opencv/opencv/pull/18371)
  - Distances between nozzle, pivot points, and on-board markers may be measured by placing markers on every point (or in the case of the nozzle, move it to one of the off-board markers), and letting hp-mark measure relative distances.
 This is useful for line-collision-detector, who needs those values.